toriola998/tech-career/CONTRIBUTING.md

 - Push your changes:  `git push origin <branch-name>`
 - Make a PR on Github; use a descriptive PR title to specify the change(s) made.
 - Always attach to your PR, a picture of the UI changes you made.
+- All resources should be as sequential as possible.
+For instance, only HTML, CSS and Javascript resource are allowed as frontend resource, not only CSS, or only Javascript; then only python + django resource will be allowed, not only django.
+We have to keep in mind that the users of this website are new and have no knowledge of the sequence of learning these skills.
+- All resources should be as specific as possible, only the responsive web design part of freecodecamp should be added as a resource link to frontend development, not the whole site.
+Only specific resources would be approved.
 - Ensure to follow the template of the repository when making additions.
 - Any contribution is appreciated, including grammar corrections, broken link fixes, resource additions, and so on.
 - Before you contribute, please read our [CODE OF CONDUCT](./CODE_OF_CONDUCT.md), which must be followed.